 Following an Incident

-Inmates who require attention following critical incidents will be offered support services by Mental Health Professionals, Chaplaincy, and/or Aboriginal Elders/Spiritual Advisors.
-Services will normally take the form of individual counselling interviews.
+Inmates who require attention following critical incidents will be offered support services by mental health professionals, Chaplains and/or Aboriginal Elders/Spiritual Advisors.

 Support services will also be available, upon request, to other inmates not previously identified.

-Mental Health Professionals, Chaplains and Aboriginal Elders/Spiritual Advisors providing services will document their interventions within the inmate’s file and submit to their supervisors the names of inmates to which services were offered.
+Mental health professionals, Chaplains and Aboriginal Elders/Spiritual Advisors providing services will document (in a manner respective to their discipline) the interventions in the inmate’s file and submit, to their supervisors, the names of the inmates to which services were offered.

 Management and Control Framework

-threatens verbally, or implies through physical behaviours, actions or gestures, the intent to apply force to harm or injure another person, or
+engages in physical behaviours, actions or gestures, with the intent to harm another person, or

-Cooperative: when there is no verbal or physical resistance and the inmate responds to staff presence, verbal communication, and complies voluntarily with verbal commands or orders.
+Cooperative: when there is no verbal or physical resistance and the offender responds to staff presence, verbal communication, and complies voluntarily with verbal commands or orders.

-Dynamic security: regular and consistent interaction with offenders and timely analysis of information and sharing through observations and communication (e.g. rapport building, training, networking, intelligence gathering and strategic analysis).
-Dynamic security is the action that contributes to the development of professional, positive relationships between staff and inmates, and is a key tool to assess an inmate's adjustment and stability.
+Dynamic security: regular and consistent interaction with offenders and timely analysis of information and sharing through observations and communication.
+Dynamic security is the action that contributes to the development of professional, positive relationships between staff and offenders, and is a key tool to assess an offender’s adjustment and stability.